h5md/h5md/draft.rst

     for the simulation (or the experiment) as a string.

 ``author_email``
-    An optional attribute that holds an email address of the author as a string of the form ``email@domain.tld``.
+    An optional attribute that holds the author's email address as a string of the form ``email@domain.tld``.

 ``creator``
     An attribute that stores the name of the program that created the